-In this article, we wanted to take a moment and try and answer some of the most common questions we get from folks applying for life insurance after they have been prescribed Ambien or its generic from Zolpidem to treat their insomnia.
+In this article, we wanted to take a moment to answer some of the most common questions we get from folks applying for life insurance after they have been prescribed Ambien or its generic form Zolpidem to treat their insomnia.

 Questions that will be directly addressed will include: